 The Silver Peak area is one of the oldest mining areas in Nevada having produced substantial amounts of silver, gold, lithium and other minerals.

-2016 Exploration Results at Cypress' Clayton Valley Lithium Project:
+2016 Exploration Results at Cypress' Flagship Glory Clayton Valley Lithium Project:

 Cypress has interpreted available historic geophysical data of the Clayton Valley, including reconnaissance gravity survey and seismic reflection survey data.
 Reconnaissance gravity surveys gave a better understanding of the size and extent of the basin and the depth to bedrock on Cypress' Angel and Glory claims.
 A seismic reflection survey helped define location and extent of bounding and in-basin faults, identify depth to bedrock, and identify and trace key stratigraphic horizons laterally and vertically throughout the basin.

-A second series of samples were systematically collected from an approximate 300 foot wide traverse through the claystones starting at first exposure on the basin side gravel-claystone contact (west) and ending at a brecciated vertical fault contact of the claystones with the Cambrian rocks of Angel Island (east).
+A series of samples were systematically collected from an approximate 300 foot wide traverse through the claystones starting at first exposure on the basin side gravel-claystone contact (west) and ending at a brecciated vertical fault contact of the claystones with the Cambrian rocks of Angel Island (east).
 The samples were collected at an approximate spacing of 25 feet.
-Assay results of these samples are displayed in Table 2 below.

 *NOTE: K=Potassium, Li=Lithium, Na=Sodium, Mg=Magnesium, P=Phosphorus, Sr=Strontium,